Skip to content

 }

 To use packages, add the dependency to your build.gradle or build.gradle.kts file.
-The easiest way to find dependencies is to go to your module's assets tab on the BSR, which will have a listing of versions for your module with all of the plugins on your instance.
+The easiest way to find dependencies is to go to your module's assets tab on the BSR, which has a listing of versions for your module with all of the plugins on your instance.
 For example:

 build.gradle.kts - Kotlin Syntax